![]() |

 Everyone has a story

-Family stories, at best, usually have a mere grain of truth in them, almost universally contain large measures of exaggeration and "self-aggrandisement" and sometimes, huge amounts of complete fiction.
+Family stories, at best, usually have a mere grain of truth in them, almost universally contain large measures of exaggeration and "self-aggrandisement" and sometimes, even huge amounts of complete fiction.
 Researching family history, therefore, becomes an exercise in debunking the family myths.
+The main reason I began researching my family history was because my mother, who perpetuated many of these myths, strenuously attempted to deter me, which, of course, had the opposite effect and peaked my curiosity.

 Why Inherited Craziness?